Want personalized picks that fit your family?

 What's it about?

 In MOONLIGHTER, you play a merchant in a medieval village that's near some dungeons.
 Which is why, when you're not running your shop, you're exploring the dungeons, looking for weapons and other valuables you can then sell in your store, hopefully for a profit.
-As a result, you spend half the game whacking monsters with swords, and the other half trying to sell the monster's weapon to a fellow adventurer.
-All of which happens with the same kind of old school charm as a classic Legend of Zelda game.
+As a result, you spend half the game whacking monsters with swords, and the other half trying to sell the monsters' weapons to a fellow adventurer.
+All of which happens with the same kind of old-school charm as a classic Legend of Zelda game.